 Caring for a relative with severe learning disabilities can have a huge effect on your life, leaving you with little time and energy for your own life and wellbeing.
 Read our quick read guide on the impact of caring on families with a complete information sheet available to download.

-Below is an extract from a new information sheet we are writing, which we featured in our latest Challenge newsletter Winter/Spring 2021: Consistency in uncertain times.
-Please check back here soon to read the information sheet.
+Below is an extract from the above information sheet, which we featured in our latest Challenge newsletter Winter/Spring 2021: Consistency in uncertain times.

 For many family members their role as carer is not just around providing support for their loved one.
 Family carers often become informal care managers who coordinate care and support across multiple settings and providers.
 As the demands of this role increase so does the risk of stress, burnout, decline in own health and the ability to fulfil other roles.